 Is a Nutrition internship in Fiji right for me?

 If you’re passionate about healthy living and would like to help to encourage others, our Nutrition internship in Fiji is for you.
-This is also the perfect programme for nutrition students looking for practical, hands-on work.
+This is also the perfect program for nutrition students looking for practical, hands-on work.

 This project is open to anyone who wants to get work experience in the field of nutrition.
 You don’t need any prior experience.
 You’ll also learn skills like working with others, problem-solving, and planning.
-These are skills you can add to your CV and apply to any career you pursue.
+These are skills you can add to your resume and apply to any career you pursue.

 Our Nutrition internship in Fiji runs throughout the year and you can join at any time.
 You can participate for a minimum of two weeks and stay as long as you like.